Last Updated: March 31, 2022

-Data is one of the most valuable assets and data loss statistics show that companies get hacked more and more every year.
+Data is one of the most valuable assets, and statistics on data loss show that companies get hacked more and more every year.

 A data breach can easily expose your name, social security number, bank accounts, and addresses.
 And data breaches happen all the time.